frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise2.md

         <source src="/img/learning-course/stage1b/exercises/e2/e2s8.webm" type="video/webm">
         Your browser does not support the video tag.
       </video>
       <figcaption>8.
-Use the <code>Part Lighten</code> Featurescript to pocket the plate by selecting the ribs created by the previous sketch. </figcaption>
+Use the <code>Part Lighten</code> Featurescript to pocket the plate by selecting the ribs created by the previous sketch.
+Set thickness of walls and ribs to be 4mm.
+Tool diameter refers to the size of the cnc router cutting bit.</figcaption>
     </figure>
   </div>